 Cultural resource consultation with the Lake Champlain Maritime Museum and SHPO is ongoing.
-For all instances where a deviation in the cable route in proximity to a known cultural resource necessitates justification in the EM&CP, as required by CC 161, an evaluation is provided in Appendix 3-B (Justification for Centerline and Allowed Deviation Zone Excursions).
-At the recommendation of the SHPO, a Supplemental CRMP will be developed for the Segment 18B construction activities; this Supplemental CRMP will be provided when available.
-Refer to Section 8.2 for additional detail regarding submerged cultural resource protection.
+For all instances where a deviation in the cable route in proximity to a known cultural resource necessitates justification in the EM&CP, as required by CC 156(b)(2), an evaluation is provided in Appendix 3-B (Justification for Centerline and Allowed Deviation Zone Excursions).
+At the recommendation of the SHPO, a Supplemental CRMP has been developed for the Segment 18B construction activities; this Supplemental CRMP is provided in Appendix 8-F. Refer to Section 8.2 for additional detail regarding submerged cultural resource protection.